powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 | $$VoltageRegulatorOn$$ |  | True if the generator regulates voltage |
 | $$EnergySource$$ |  | The energy source harnessed to turn the generator |

-The generator is attached to a node o a bus depending on the topology level of the grid model and one of both (`Node`, `ConnectableBus`) must be defined.
-Also `MinP`, `MaxP` and `TargetP` are required and the minimum active power can not be greater than the maximum active. `TargetP` must be inside active power limits. `RatedS` specifies the nameplate apparent power rating for the unit, it is optional and should be a positive value when is defined.
-The Reactive limits of the generator (`ReactiveLimits`) are optional and by default the generator is considered with unlimited reactive power.
+The values `MinP`, `MaxP` and `TargetP` are required.
+The minimum active power output can not be greater than the maximum active power output. `TargetP` must be inside this active power limits. `RatedS` specifies the nameplate apparent power rating for the unit, it is optional and should be a positive value if it is defined.
+The reactive limits of the generator (`ReactiveLimits`) are optional, if they are not given the generator is considered with unlimited reactive power.
+Reactive limits can be given as a pair or min/max values or as a  reactive capability curve.

-The `VoltageRegulatorOn` attribute is required and if it has been defined as on then `TargetV` and `RegulatingTerminal` must also be defined.
-If the voltage regulator is off then `TargetQ` is required.
-Finally, `EnergySource` is optional and the default values is `OTHER`.
-All defined energy sources are: `HYDRO`, `NUCLEAR`, `WIND`, `THERMAL`, `SOLAR` and `OTHER`.
+The `VoltageRegulatorOn` attribute is required.
+It voltage regulation is enabled, then `TargetV` and `RegulatingTerminal` must also be defined.
+If the voltage regulation is disabled, then `TargetQ` is required. `EnergySource` is optional, it can be: `HYDRO`, `NUCLEAR`, `WIND`, `THERMAL`, `SOLAR` or `OTHER`.

-Target values for generators (`TargetP` and `TargetQ`) follow the generator sign convention.
-A positive value means an injection into the bus.
+Target values for generators (`TargetP` and `TargetQ`) follow the generator sign convention: a positive value means an injection into the bus.
-A positive value for `targetP` and `targetQ` means a negative value at the corresponding generator active power and reactive power output.

-The [Active Power Control](extensions.md#active-power-control) attributes and the percent of the reactive control that comes from this generator in a [Coordinated Reactive Control](extensions.md#coordinated-reactive-control) configuration are available as grid model extensions.
+Positive values for `targetP` and `targetQ` mean negative values at the flow observed at the generator terminal, as `Terminal` flow always follows load sign convention.
+The following diagram shows the sign convention of these quantities with an example.

 ![GeneratorSignConvention](img/index/generator-sign-convention.svg){: width="40%" .center-image}

+The [Active Power Control](extensions.md#active-power-control) participation and the percent of the reactive control that comes from this generator in a [Coordinated Reactive Control](extensions.md#coordinated-reactive-control) configuration are available as grid model extensions.

 ### Load
 [![Javadoc](https://img.shields.io/badge/-javadoc-blue.svg)](https://javadoc.io/doc/com.powsybl/powsybl-core/latest/com/powsybl/iidm/network/Load.html)